 • Your dental appointment will be as normal except that the room may be cool for you as we will have windows and doors open to allow fresh air to circulate in the room.
 Please come prepared to keep yourself warm with an extra layer.
 You will be offered a paper dental bib to minimise contamination of your clothing with droplets from your mouth.

-• All your treatments will be planned carefully and will be managed in a cool calm and COVID19 safe environment.
+• All your treatments will be planned carefully and managed in a cool, calm, COVID19 safe environment.
 There will likely be extended appointment times for some treatments.
-Your treatment plan will have the up to date costs detailed within it
+Your treatment plan will have the up-to-date costs detailed within it.
+Dental SEO for dentists.

 Keep safe, Team Northway